 The results observed in Experiment 1 are consistent with previous research on the influence of item value on selectivity, suggesting that people tend to focus more on high-value information and less on low-value information to maximize gains (Ariel et al. 2009; Castel 2008; Castel et al. 2009; Castel et al. 2002; Castel et al. 2007).
 Additionally, we demonstrated that increased fluid intelligence predicts greater VDR task scores, and participants with higher fluid intelligence had a stronger relationship between JOLs and recall than those with lower fluid intelligence, indicating that they were more metacognitively accurate (see Fig. 1).
-Thus, not only were participants with greater fluid intelligence more accurate in their metacognitive judgments.
+Thus, not only were participants with greater fluid intelligence more selective, but they were also more accurate in their metacognitive judgments.